MicrosoftDocs/SupportArticles-docs/support/azure/azure-storage/files-troubleshoot-smb-authentication.md

 ### Error AADSTS50105

-The request was interrupted by the following challenge: AADSTS50105: Your administrator has configured the application "Enterprise application name" to block users unless they are specifically granted (assigned) access to the application.
+The request was interrupted by the following error AADSTS50105:

+> Your administrator has configured the application "Enterprise application name" to block users unless they are specifically granted (assigned) access to the application.
 The signed in user '{EmailHidden}' is blocked because they are not a direct member of a group with access, nor had access directly assigned by an administrator.
 Please contact your administrator to assign access to this application.

 #### Cause